 More Info/Current Pricing from BladeHQ.com

 Kershaw’s popular Link has recently been updated with premium CPM 20CV blade steel.
-Like the Knockout, the Link has a fast opening spring assisted blade.
+The Link has a fast opening spring assisted blade.
 With CPM 20CV, the Link’s 3.25″ blade has some of the highest edge retention available while being highly corrosion resistant.
-The only downside is more effort sharpening.
+The downside is more effort sharpening.

 More Info/Current Pricing from BladeHQ.com